 Because of the nature of the roles that are assigned to executive/technical search teams, the consultant will weave the long-term goals of the candidate into the process — paying particular attention to any alignments between your business values and the values of the candidate.
 Ensuring these values match increases the chances of retention once the candidate is in position.

-Retained executive search is typically more niche than traditional recruitment.
+Retained executive search is typically more niche than contingent recruitment.
 As well as having extensive networks throughout your sector, executive search consultants are equipped with a thorough understanding of the client’s candidate market and associated roles.
 This gives consultants the tools to uncover matching candidates who wouldn’t necessarily be on your company’s radar — indeed, many of the shortlisted candidates will not be active job seekers.

 Executive search recruiters offer valuable insights into the market dynamics and properly position the role within the market.
 With an eye on the latest psychological research, they aim to engender confidence and trust in prospective candidates.
 By doing so, they can also help sell the employer value proposition (EVP) to the candidate (helping them buy into your company’s culture, mission, and values).